Bentley Priory: Bentley Priory today

 The estate and house was purchased in 2011 by developers City and County in conjunction with Barratt Homes who planned to develop it into luxury housing.

 In 2013 an appeal was launched to turn the priory house into a museum commemorating its role in the Battle of Britain.
-The Bentley Priory Museum was formally opened to the public in September 2013 by Prince Charles.
+The Bentley Priory Museum was formally opened to the public in September 2013 by Charles III, then Prince of Wales.
 It commenced full public access in January 2014, managed by The Bentley Priory Battle of Britain Trust.
 The grounds are now Bentley Priory Nature Reserve, a Site of Special Scientific Interest.